LeandroFortunato/Accounts-Payable-System-installation-files/README.md

 # Accounts-Payable-System-installation-files
-(Important: The following procedures will run under LINUX Operational System).
+(Important: The following procedures will run under LINUX Operating System).

 First, open a Terminal.